 I have co-developed and co-facilitated psychosocial intervention programs for mental health, dual diagnosis and family domestic violence.
 I have spoken at many high schools across Far North Queensland under the Living Proof program with the Mental Illness Fellowship North Queensland to inspire recovery.
 I have volunteered at Lifeline for individuals at risk of suicide.

-I currently work at Apunipima Cape York Health Council as a Psychologist for First Nations Australians in Cape York communities.
-I support children, adults and families who experience intergenerational trauma.
-My education and experience all point to the need for a trauma informed Australia if we intend to embrace life fully.
+I have worked as a Psychologist for First Nations people living in Cape York communities, in Far North Queensland, Australia.
+I have supported children, adults and families who continue to experience ongoing systemic oppression, injustice and intergenerational trauma.
+My education, lived experience, and countless stories point to the need for human rights and a trauma informed Australia if we intend to embrace life fully.

 In October 2020 I joined Twitter to share my education for human rights and social change.
 From there I was asked to be the Psychologist for over 35 Indigenous Health experts at the 2021 Closing the Gap on Indigenous Health Conference.
 I was also asked to be on an expert panel to help select the best organisation for a new Adult Mental Health Service in Queensland.

 I was also invited to be interviewed on Brainwaves 3CR Community Radio to share my lived experience of Psychosis to inspire recovery.
 I was invited back to share the vision for a trauma informed Australia: You and I breaking the cycle of injustice and trauma together by turning Trauma Informed Care into a mindset for personal, social and political change.
 You can listen to my first interview with Brainwaves here:

 Human rights are vital for survival and wellbeing.
 I would like the Australian Government to implement all recommendations from the 2021 Human Rights Watch World Report: Australia and partner with Blue Knot Foundation National Centre of Excellence for Complex Trauma for a trauma informed Australia.
 You can add your name to this call if you are an Australian:

 It is time for a trauma informed Australia.